 Jeff Rutt is the founder of HOPE International and currently serves as the chairman of the board of directors.
 Jeff worked as a dairy farmer for almost a decade before becoming the founder and president of Keystone Custom Homes in 1992.
-Distinguished as Central Pennsylvania’s largest independent homebuilder, the company is building homes in 44 communities.
 Jeff has been named the winner of the Builder of the Year Award by Builder Magazine three times and is the first homebuilder in the country to do so.
 Jeff founded HOPE International in 1997 and has acted as chairman of the board since then.
 His vision for international ministry, specifically microenterprise development, is centered on the Gospel.
 Jeff believes HOPE’s work empowers families in poverty and restores dignity around the world.
 In 2008, Jeff was awarded the Hearthstone BUILDER Humanitarian Lifetime Achievement Award for his philanthropic contributions.
-He and his wife, Sue, have two married children (Alisa Hoober and Ben Rutt) and a daughter (Leah), who is a graduate of Dallas Baptist University.
+He and his wife, Sue, have two married children (Alisa Hoober and Ben Rutt) and a daughter (Leah) who is a graduate of Dallas Baptist University.

-Phil joined HOPE International as director of savings and credit association (SCA) programs in December 2012.
+Phil joined HOPE International as director of savings group programs in December 2012.
 Phil brings a wealth of knowledge from his six years at World Relief, where he served as Rwanda country director for many years before transitioning to vice president of operations for marketing and Church engagement.
-While at World Relief, Phil also served as vice chair of the Urwego Opportunity Bank board, working closely with HOPE during that time.
+While at World Relief, Phil also served as vice chair of the Urwego Bank board, working closely with HOPE during that time.
 Prior to World Relief, Phil served as executive pastor at Walnut Hill Community Church in Bethel, CT.
 Prior to this, he was with Pitney Bowes, where his roles included leadership of their financial services divisions in Canada, Europe, and the U.S. Phil is deeply committed to addressing Jesus’ call to active engagement in serving the most vulnerable.
 He says, “In its mission and work, HOPE is responding directly to that call to serve.
 I’m excited to be of part of it.”
 Phil holds a degree in business administration from Azusa Pacific University.
-He and his wife, Becca, have two sons, Sean and Iranzi, and reside in the Lancaster, PA, area.
+He and his wife, Becca, have two sons, a daughter-in-law, and two grandchildren and reside in the Lancaster, PA, area.

 Durwood Snead is the director of globalX, the international service division of North Point Ministries in Alpharetta, GA.
 Through partners all over the world, globalX helps meet the spiritual and physical needs of at-risk children and families in a sustainable way.
 Before joining North Point in 2001, Durwood had 26 years of business experience, including executive assignments at Construction Market Data Group and A.C.
 Nielsen, where he served people, pioneered new businesses, engineered international purchases, and crafted joint ventures.